 This building is located along the road to the ice pier and Hut Point.
 It, as well as the oil-fired waste incinerators inside, were completed by NMCB-71 during the 1971-72 season as an attempt to, well, get rid of trash and garbage in means other than open burning or dumping on the sea ice in front of the station.
-There were no studies done, and this was before the days of environmental impact statements...it turns out that the Navy was putting up a similar installation at the Naval Research Laboratory at Point Barrow, so they bought two sets of equipment (!).
-This consisted of two 500 pound-per-hour incinerator units, so that one could be cleaned while the other was in operation.
+There were no studies done, and this was before the days of environmental impact statements...it turns out that the Navy was putting up a similar installation at the Naval Research Laboratory at Point Barrow, so they bought another set of equipment for McMurdo (!).
+The set of equipment included two 500 pound-per-hour incinerator units, so that one could be cleaned while the other was in operation.
 Each was equipped with an auxiliary oil burner for dealing with wet trash.
 The units were installed at the southeast end of the building (the end closest to Building 155, with the lowered floor).
-They were tested at the end of the 1971-72 season, but it was quickly discovered that the waste generated locally (lots of food waste) was too wet; a significant amount of fuel was required to burn the garbage.
-Also, the system was poorly designed--the incinerator doors were very small (only 2 square feet), and the plan of operation was for dumpsters to be emptied onto the tipping floor (inside the rollup door) and the contents hand-shoveled into the incinerators.
+They were tested at the end of the 1971-72 season, but it was quickly discovered that the waste generated locally (which included lots of food waste) was too wet--much wetter than the Barrow waste stream; a significant amount of fuel was required to burn the garbage.
+And the system was poorly designed-- the incinerator doors were very small (only 2 square feet), and the plan of operation was for dumpsters to be emptied onto the tipping floor (inside the rollup door) and the contents hand-shoveled into the incinerators.
 This caused problems with larger pieces of trash that had to be broken down.
 So...its operation was rather labor-intensive and inefficient, as I was told when I was in McMurdo in December of 1972.
 So it never was put into operation.

 At above right, a photo of the structure being erected.
 This photo, as well as the one at the top of this page, are U.S. Navy photos from the DF-72 NMCB-71 cruisebook.

-Later in the 1970's, studies were done by NCEL to see if this building could be modified, so as to provide an alternative to what was still being done with waste and garbage--namely, placing it on the annual ice in front of the station as seen at right (my December 1972 photo of the McMurdo dump).
-The idea they came up with was to install a baling system to condense combustible waste...there would be an external chute so that dumpsters (with disposal doors sized so that large waste items couldn't be placed in them) and a conveyor to the incinerators.
+Late in the 1970's, studies were done by NCEL to see if this building could be modified, so as to provide an alternative to what was still being done with waste and garbage--namely, placing it on the annual ice in front of the station as seen at right (my December 1972 photo of the McMurdo dump).
+The idea they came up with was to install a baling system to condense combustible waste...there would be an external chute so that dumpsters (with disposal doors sized so that large waste items couldn't be placed in them) and a conveyor to the incinerators, as depicted in the diagram at left.
 There were proposed schemes to separate nonburnable materials, but the word "recycle" did not appear anywhere in the study.
 Needless to say, this project never happened.

-The diagram at left is from NCEL Technical Memorandum M-64-79-10, prepared for NSFA by Dr. Carter J. Ward in July 1969...it is included in the 1979 revision of the "Engineering Manual for McMurdo Station" (abstract and link to PDF).
+The diagram at left is from NCEL Technical Memorandum M-64-79-10, prepared for NSFA by Dr. Carter J. Ward in July 1979...it is included in an appendix to Chapter 9 of the 1979 revision of the "Engineering Manual for McMurdo Station" (link to PDF).